orouits/led/README.md

 `tr|translate/[regex]/<src_chars>/<dst_chars>`

-- schars: a sequence of source characters to be replaced by dest characters
+- src_chars: a sequence of source characters to be replaced by dest characters
-- dchars: a sequence of dest characters
+- dst_chars: a sequence of dest characters

 ### Case functions